-10. Exclamations.
-Sentences of any of these three classes may also be exclamatory; that is, they may also express excitement, surprise, impatience, etc. For example:
+9. Exclamations.
+Sentences of any of these three classes may also be exclamatory; that is, they may also express excitement, surprise, impatience, or other strong emotion.
+For example:

-Assertive: 'Tis false!
+'Tis false!
 There he goes!
-INTERROGATIVE: Who would be afraid!
+DECLARATIVE : INTERROGATIVE: Who would be afraid !
 Come on!
 Keep your courage up!
-IMPERATIVE:
+IMPERATIVE :

-Exercise 5. - Which of the sentences in Ex.
-4 are also exclamatory?
+Exercise 6. - Which of the sentences in Exercise 4 are also exclamatory?
 What kind of sentence is each of these?

-1. Hark!
+- 1. Hark!

-2. Who cares!
+- 2. Who cares!

-3. Do come here!
+- 3. Do come here!